compensator-cgp/compensator-docs/docs/overview/05_voting.md

 # Voting

 Compensator enables delegates to cast votes on Compound DAO proposals using the accumulated voting power from their delegators.
-When delegates vote correctly on proposals, they earn a percentage of the staked rewards from delegators who staked on the winning side.
+When delegates vote correctly on proposals, they earn 100% of the staked rewards from delegators who staked on the winning side.

 ## How Voting Works